Fruit Tree Pruning Thumb

 • For smaller home garden sized pipfruit (apples and pears), we recommend training in a ‘central-leader’ style, where a single strong vertical trunk (leader) is established, with tiers of fruit-bearing branches radiating out from it.
 This method styles trees into a practical pyramid-shape that saves on space.

-• The traditional training method for stonefruit (plums, peaches, nectarines) or larger orchard-sized pipfruit trees is to encourage about 4-7 strong leaders into an open ‘vase’ shape (with no central leader), that lets light and air into the centre of the tree.
+• The traditional training method for stonefruit (plums, peaches, nectarines) or larger orchard-sized pipfruit trees is to encourage between 4-7 strong leaders to form an open ‘vase’ shape (with no central leader), that lets light and air into the centre of the tree.
 If you’re pruning a mature vase-trained tree without a central leader, the object is to keep the centre of the tree opened up to the light.

 • Fruit tree leaders provide support for smaller branches, that grow out from them horizontally.
 These smaller branches (known as 'laterals') bear the fruit.

 Mature fruit trees always benefit from a prune if they have crowded dense foliage, branches crossing over each other, or they’ve grown too large for their space.
-In these situations, pruning boosts the resilience of the tree, improves resistance to high winds and can dramatically increase fruit harvests.
+In these situations, pruning boosts the resilience of the tree, improves resistance to high winds and increases fruit harvests.

 Suckers, water shoots, or branches that are dead, diseased, or damaged can be pruned any time of year, just take them off as soon as you spot them.
 The diagram below will help to identify them...go get the secateurs out!